costa-group/forves/README.md

 <a name="requirements"></a>
 ## 1 Requirements and setup

-The repository contains two precompiled binary versions of the checker for Ubuntu 22.04 LTS, but they should work in any other Linux distribution:
+The repository contains two precompiled binary versions of the verifier for Ubuntu 22.04 LTS, but they should work in any other Linux distribution:

    * `bin/checker`: binary verifier dynamically linked to the following standard Linux libraries